mintlayer/mintlayer-core/packaging/README.md

   `uaccess`, shipped with `mintlayer-node` (used by wallet-cli and, when the recommended `mintlayer-node` package is installed, by the GUI).
-- **Dependencies**: computed from the binaries with `dpkg-shlibdeps` (deb) / RPM soname autorequires; the deb additionally gets an `ldd` gate that fails the build if any library is unresolved.
+- **Dependencies**: computed from the binaries with `dpkg-shlibdeps` (deb) / RPM soname autorequires / `pacman -F` lookups (Arch); the deb additionally gets an `ldd` gate that fails the build if any library is unresolved.

+### Arch-specific notes

+- The Arch images published by the Arch project are amd64-only, so the aarch64 package is repackaged cross-target from the amd64 container (like the local cross-target rpm builds): binaries are shipped unstripped, man pages are stubs and the dependency list comes from a static map (see `packaging/arch/build.sh`).
+The x86_64 package is fully arch-matched.
+- Arch convention is to not start services from package scripts: the install scriptlet applies the preset policy (enabling `mintlayer-node@mainnet`) but does not start the unit; start it with `systemctl start mintlayer-node@mainnet.service`.
+- The GUI package declares `mintlayer-node` as an `optdepends` (Arch's equivalent of deb/rpm Recommends); install it for the udev rules.
+- The packages are not published to the AUR; install a release artifact directly with `sudo pacman -U Mintlayer_Node_linux_<version>_<arch>.pkg.tar.zst`.

 ## Local testing (before tagging a release)